Newcastle will join a storied list of season-opening venues when it hosts the commencement of the 2023 Repco Supercars Championship.

 Adelaide opened championship seasons a record 17 times, and first opened the season in 2002.

-The parklands circuit also opened the Australian leg of the season in 2010 and 2011.
+The parklands circuit also opened the Australian leg of the season in 2010 and 2011, and will be the season finale until at least 2026.

 The Yas Marina Circuit in Abu Dhabi opened the 2010 and 2011 seasons.